Greg-T8/LearningAVS/Labs/lab2-2/notes.md

 Next, you’ll learn how to migrate VMs from on-premises vSphere to Azure VMware Solution using VMware HCX.

 ## Migrate virtual machine workloads into Azure VMware Solution

+After installing VMware HCX and connecting your on-premises VMware vSphere environment to Azure VMware Solution, the next step is to migrate virtual machines.
+Use the VMware HCX Connector migration web interface to move VMs running Windows Server and Linux from on-premises to Azure VMware Solution.

+### Migrate virtual machines

+VMware HCX supports multiple migration methods for moving Windows Server and Linux VMs into Azure VMware Solution, including cold, live, Replication Assisted vMotion (RAV), and bulk migration.
+You configure these migrations through the on-premises VMware HCX Connector that established site pairing with Azure VMware Solution.

+The VMware HCX migration interface also provides VM options to control behaviors and conditions that apply before or after migration.

+Avoid taking snapshots of VMs during migration, whether manually or with third-party backup tools, as this can disrupt the process.
+Disable backups until the VM migration fully completes.

+> Try our HCX migration click-through demo.
+This demo shows how an organization can confidently migrate workloads from an on-premises VMware deployment to a private cloud in Microsoft Azure.
+[Azure VMware Solution - HCX Migration Demo](https://regale.cloud/Microsoft/play/3210/hcx-migration#/0/0)